This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Open reduction and internal fixation (ORIF) is surgery to fix a broken bone in your hip.
+ORIF is surgery to fix a broken bone in your hip.
 A hip fracture is a break in the top of the femur or in the hip socket.
 The femur is the long bone in your thigh that attaches to your pelvis at the hip joint.
-The broken parts of your femur will be put back together with metal hardware.
+Open reduction means the broken parts will be moved back into the right position.
+Internal fixation means the broken parts will be held together with hardware, such as screws or plates.
 You may also need an implant to replace your hip socket.

 - You have chest pain when you take a deep breath or cough.